Isaiah Sol Dorfman

-Isaiah Sol(omon) Dorfman (March 17, 1907 – June 1, 2005) was an American labor lawyer and an Office of Strategic Services agent.
+Isaiah Solomon "Sol" Dorfman (March 17, 1907 – June 1, 2005) was an American labor lawyer and an Office of Strategic Services (OSS) officer.

 Early life

-Dorfman was born on March 17, 1907, in Kiev (Ukraine), Russian Empire, son of Samuel and Ella Dorfman.
+Dorfman was born on March 17, 1907, in Kiev, Ukraine, Russian Empire, son of Samuel and Ella Dorfman.
 At the age of six his family migrated to Montreal, Quebec, Canada and then settled down in Chicago, Illinois, United States.

 Dorfman graduated from the University of Chicago and was admitted to the Bar in 1931.
 He married Lillian Schley and became a U.S. citizen the same year.
 He worked in private practice, specializing in labor law.

 New Deal

-During the New Deal Dorfman held a key posts at the National Labor Relations Board, first as attorney in Washington D.C.
+During the New Deal Dorfman held a key posts at the National Labor Relations Board (NLRB), first as attorney in Washington D.C.
 1934–1937 and as the NLRB regional attorney in Chicago (Region 13) 1937–1942.
 He represented the NLRB in the legal case following the Inland Steel strike, which affirmed the right to collective bargaining of American workers.
-1941–1942 he was a member of the Chicago Bar Association Committee on Federal Legislation.
+From 1941–1942 he was a member of the Chicago Bar Association Committee on Federal Legislation.
 In 1942–1943 Dorfman was head of the Special Litigations Unit based in Washington, D.C. and taught labor law at the National University School of Law.